-I’m addressing this letter to you, because you are a (if not THE) pioneer in 3D engine technology; and as such you are the person whose word carries the most weight in the gaming industry.
+I’m addressing this letter to you because you are a (if not THE) pioneer in 3D engine technology; as such you are the person whose word carries the most weight in the gaming industry.

 Improved structural modeling.
 This isn’t too critical in multi-player modes.
-I don’t think too many people notice how attractive their surroundings are when catching a BFG-10K up side the head.
-But for single-player games there is the opportunity to include improvements in this area.
-“Hit points,” for a better term, should be assigned to various stuctural elements.
+I don’t think too many people notice how attractive their surroundings are when catching a BFG-10K upside the head.
+But for single-player games, there is the opportunity to include improvements in this area.
+“Hit points,” for a better term, should be assigned to various structural elements.
 Walls should crumble when support structures are destroyed.
 Ceilings should cave in…on top of the player if they are unfortunate enough to be standing underneath.
 Players should have the option of expending firepower resources on structural damage as well as opponent damage.
 Actual material properties could be scaled with geometry to derive structural “hit points.”

 Improved environmental modeling.
-For single player games that encompass a given timeline, day and night cycles should be included.
+For single-player games that encompass a given timeline, day and night cycles should be included.
 Random weather effects such as snow, rain, wind gusts, and blockage of sunlight by moving clouds should be included.
-The impact of various environment changes should have either a positive or negative affect on the player depending on the situation.
+The impact of various environment changes should have either a positive or negative effect on the player depending on the situation.

 Improved mobility modeling.
 A player should be able to climb at a certain risk, jump over ledges and choose to roll, crawl along the floor or through narrow nooks, or sneak quietly around unsuspecting opponents.
 Running for extended periods of time should cause exhaustion…if not damage.
 Any type of mobility that enhances play for a given game should be included.
 Most of these improvements could be included through the use of typical role-playing type attributes such as classes, skill points, and experience points.

-More polygons does not = a better game.
+More polygons do not = a better game.
 Many people are hung up on polygons.
 We need more polygons!
 We need more polygon crunching cards!
 No. The number of polygons does not make the game.
-No one notices the amount of polygons required to construct a baddie in Quake II when they are running around fragging their hearts out.
+No one notices the number of polygons required to construct a baddie in Quake II when they are running around fragging their hearts out.
 I believe there will be one more iteration on the polygon count area.
 Trinity may be the pinnacle of the polygons…you could probably answer that better than me.
 How smooth do we need our characters?
 And at what cost?
-If we ever approach the point where 3D modelled characters start looking like real humans, that is the point it ceases being a game.
+If we ever approach the point where 3D modeled characters start looking like real humans, that is the point it ceases being a game.
 Part of what makes a game a “game” is the cartoon quality of the environment.
-The development time and resources required to make near human looking models that are rendered in real time would be extremely prohibitive in today’s cutthroat gaming business environment.
+The development time and resources required to make near human-looking models that are rendered in real-time would be extremely prohibitive in today’s cutthroat gaming business environment.

 What’s this going to cost?
 It’s hard to say…but I’ll take another stab.
 It’s probably going to cost a lot of processing power, development time, and money.
 Processing power is the one problem that will probably be the easiest to solve thanks to Moore’s Law and increasing competition in the processor industry.
 The rest are intangibles that are difficult to predict until the gaming industry hits the elevated level of development that it will surely encounter.

-I realize that inclusion of many of the elements listed above will cause a major paradigm shift in the way games are designed, scripted, and how project leads manage development resources…but that’s a topic for another column.
-Single player 3D shooters will no longer be the linear “enter, blow stuff up, and find the exit” games they are now.
-Hopefully they will be story rich, interactive pieces of fiction where the player controls the action.
+I realize that the inclusion of many of the elements listed above will cause a major paradigm shift in the way games are designed, scripted, and how project leads manage development resources…but that’s a topic for another column.
+Single-player 3D shooters will no longer be the linear “enter, blow stuff up, and find the exit” games they are now.
+Hopefully, they will be story-rich, interactive pieces of fiction where the player controls the action.